cadia-lvl/tts_data/README.md

 * Malromur

 ## `score.py`
-This file contains method for ordering a collection of tokens by a heuristic that should increase diphone coverage.
+This file contains method for ordering a collection of utterances by a heuristic that should increase diphone coverage.
 This is still a work in progress.

 ## `prondata.py`
 This file contains many methods that can be used for analyzing diphones in the set, coverage, missing diphones and more.